 Understanding the fundamentals of your codebase shouldn’t be that hard.
 Seeing which objects are involved in a feature and the paths that it takes through the source files should be a no-brainer.
 The funny thing about all this?
 Your computer knows it all.
 By using a compiler or interpreter, your computer already knows how the language works.
 It knows what paradigms exist and because it's turning your source code into executable instructions; it knows every single piece of information within the entire codebase, including: where functions are called, how types get instantiated, where variables get changed.
 Accessing this information was cumbersome for us developers so far, but is easily possible with Sourcetrail.

-Sourcetrail's in-depth static analysis finds all definitions and references within your source files.
-You can choose from several methods for project setup.
+Sourcetrail's in-depth static code analyzer finds all definitions and references within your source files.
+To start the software analysis, you can choose from several methods for project setup.

 Use Sourcetrail's search field to quickly find any symbol within the whole codebase.
-The fuzzy keyword matching gives you the best matches with just a few keystrokes.
+The fuzzy code search engine gives you the best matches with just a few keystrokes.

-The graph visualization provides a quick overview of any class, method, field, etc., and all its relations.
+The graph visualization provides a quick overview of any class, method, field, etc., of interest and all its relations.
 The graph is fully interactive.
-Use it to move through the codebase by focusing on other nodes and edges.
+Use it to move through the codebase by focusing on related nodes and edges.

-Communicate via plugin between Sourcetrail and your favorite source editor.
+Synchronize Sourcetrail with your favorite source code editor via plugin.
 This allows for easy switching between writing and exploring.
 Have a look at our list of supported editors.